top of page

 Physical Therapy Exercises for Sciatica

-Every person will respond differently to different exercises, so it's best to have a professional recommend a regiment.
+Physical therapy exercises can help relieve sciatica pain.
+However, every person will respond differently to different exercises, so it's best to have a professional recommend a regiment.
+With that said, here are effective exercises you should try:

 Standing Hamstring Stretch